ayyucedemirbas/Microchip_PIC_Asm_Examples/README.md

 <img width="960" alt="2019-09-13 (4)" src="https://user-images.githubusercontent.com/8023150/64895093-6606b280-d630-11e9-899b-e0e2488ef810.png">

-And yes you sholud use Windows for MPLAB.
+And yes you should use Windows for MPLAB.
 (My machine is dualboot I also use Ubuntu)